Monaghan-Lab/HCRFISH-DotCounting/ROI_Converters.md

 some strangeness in Cellpose where one or more empty lines is inadvertently added to the text file of outlines.
 To fix this error, you’ll have to go through and manually delete the blank lines.
 This won’t impact your segmentation.
-You can run the command below in your command line to print out the line numbers that are empty (first make sure you are in the folder containing your text outlines):
+If you are on Mac or Linux, you can run the command below in your command line to print out the line numbers that are empty (first make sure you are in the folder containing your text outlines):

 ``` bash
 for FILE in *